Howard Bane: The Hague and terrorism

 Bane was appointed CIA station chief in The Hague just before the 1974 French Embassy attack in The Hague.
 He worked closely with the Dutch authorities during the crisis, and his efforts were rewarded with promotion to head the CIA's Office on Terrorism when it was founded in 1978.
-In 1976 he was outed as a CIA agent by the Dutch magazine Vrij Nederland.
+In January 1976 he was outed as a CIA agent by the Dutch magazine Vrij Nederland.

 In 1979 he headed the CIA's involvement in Operation Eagle Claw, the unsuccessful American attempt to end the Iran hostage crisis by force.
 Bane secured the services of a former Yugoslav partisan who came out of retirement in Italy to work undercover in Iran.
 Had the operation gone to plan, the partisan would have played a key role in the rescue.
 At some point before 1989 Bane became head of the CIA's African Division and was awarded the Distinguished Intelligence Medal.

 During the 1980s Bane was involved in a major reform of the CIA and also served as a member of President Ronald Reagan's transitional team and Vice President George HW Bush's Task Force on Terrorism.
 In the early 1990s Bane was one of the first CIA officers to recognize the threat posed by Islamic jihadism and tried to focus his teams on the Middle East.
 He spoke out against cuts made to the agency's operations and monitoring posts in the region.
 After the September 11 attacks he was brought out of retirement, on an annuity, to help run operations while the agency undertook major expansion.
 He attempted to pass on the creativity and innovation he demonstrated in his career to the new officers.